 - Bad starter relay

-So we’ve identified a few potential culprits that could cause your trusty Wrangler not to start.
+So, we’ve identified a few potential culprits that could cause your trusty Wrangler not to start.
 But how do we isolate which component it actually is?
-The last thing you want to do is run out and spend a load of money on a replacement battery, only to find out it was just a loose earth strap connection in the end.
+The last thing you want to do is run out and spend a load of cash on a replacement battery, only to find out it was just a loose earth strap connection.
 Not cool!

 My Jeep Wrangler Won’t Turn Over

 The first thing we want to determine is the age of your battery.
-Many people seem to forget that a car battery only lasts about 2-3 years nowadays, after which you can expect it to die at any time.
+Many people seem to forget that a car battery only lasts about 2-3 years these days, after which you can expect it to die at any time.
 Usually, there is some sort of inscription or date stamp on the battery which indicates its age or purchase date.
-If your batter is well over 3 years you’re probably due for a replacement soon anyway.
-So checking battery age is critical.
+If your batter is well over 3 years you’re probably due for a replacement soon.
+So, checking battery age is critical.
+Do that first!

 Next, you want to determine if the battery is fully charged and if it can still handle the required cranking load.
 How do we do that?

-Well, the most effective is to hook up a voltmeter and take a reading under the load setting.
-The first starting point when diagnosing a dead battery is to verify your battery has the correct voltage.
-Incorrect or low power to the starter will not start your Jeep.
+Well, the most effective method to check battery health is by hooking up a voltmeter to take a reading under the LOAD setting.
+The starting point when diagnosing a dead battery is to verify that your battery has the correct voltage.
+Incorrect or low power to the starter will never start your Jeep!

 Batteries use CCA (Cold Cranking Amps) to measure starting power.
 Be aware that your battery could have power, however, when under load, the cranking amps are not powerful enough to get the starter to crank the engine.
 A good fully charged battery should read over 12.6 volts.
 If the battery reads 12.45 volts or less, it is low.
 If your battery is reading less than a 75 percent charge it needs to be recharged or replaced if it has expired.
 Battery voltage readings drop with ambient temperatures.
 A rough guide is 0.01 volts for every 10 degrees F. (-12.2 Celsius)